-The payment of any form of maintenance from one spouse to another is designed to help the spouse with a lower earning level (or a spouse who has been out of the workforce entirely while raising the children/taking care of the household) to make it through the divorce process and transition to a self-supporting lifestyle post-divorce.
+The payment of any form of maintenance from one spouse to another is designed to help the spouse with a lower earning level to make it through the divorce process and transition to a self-supporting lifestyle post-divorce.

 Interesting Facts About Alimony, Spousal Support/Maintenance

 Alimony has become less popular with courts in the last decade.
 Support is being awarded in fewer cases throughout the nation.
 When support is awarded, the trend is leaning towards a short duration.

 In divorce cases where both spouses are employed, and there’s not a significant disparity between their two incomes, it’s unlikely the court will award support payments.

 However, there are some exceptions to that general observation.
 While the lack of support payments is becoming the new norm, marriages that last longer than ten years have become the exception with alimony almost an automatic unless the earning capacities of both spouses are substantially the same.

 How it Spousal Maintenance Calculated in Arizona | What You Need to Prove

 Spousal Maintenance/Alimony May be Awarded by the Court if: